 Loss of quality of life due to lottery winnings

-One of the most intriguing results from a recent study examining lottery winners’ health is that they have a better overall quality of life.
+One of the most intriguing results from a recent study examining Hongkong Pools winners’ health is that they have a better overall quality of life.
 The findings also show that they experience less financial stress.
 However, lottery winners might also be in worse physical health and take risks that could compromise their health.
 In addition, a recent competing study found that lottery winners with lower education levels had worse mental health.
 The authors conclude that there is no direct link between lottery winnings and health, but the findings suggest that the connection between lottery winners and their quality of life is weak.